 National Assessment from 2016 onwards

-Reception: Children will be given a short baseline assessment when they first start school.
+Foundation Stage 2: Children will be given a short baseline assessment when they first start full time education.

 Year 1: Phonics Screening

-Key Stage 1 SATs: At the end of Year 2, children will be assessed using externally set tests which will be marked in school by the teacher.
-There will be tests in maths, reading and writing.
-There will also be a Spelling, punctuation and grammar test, which will be part of the writing assessment.
+Key Stage 1 SATs: At the end of Year 2, children will be assessed using externally set tests or assessment standards which will be marked in school by the teacher.
+There will be assessments/tests in maths, science, reading and writing.
+There will also be a Spelling, punctuation and grammar test, which will form part of the writing assessment.
 Children will be given a scaled score which will be out of 100, where 100 is the expected standard for that stage.
+Children will also be assessed through ongoing teacher assessment throughout the whole of Year 2.

 Key Stage 2 SATs: At the end of Year 6, children will take National Tests in maths, reading and grammar, spelling and punctuation.
 These will be externally set and externally marked.
 Children will be given a scaled score, which parents will be able to compare with the average for the school, the local area and nationally.
 The scaled score will be out of 100, where 100 is the expected standard for that stage.
 Children will also be assessed through ongoing teacher assessment throughout the whole of Year 6.